 The value of preventative care is not exclusive to the human world.
 Preventative care is also essential for maintaining the health of your furry friend.
 Routine physical examinations allow us to find many diseases your pet may have in the early stages, thus preventing it from wreaking havoc on his or her body.
 Here are some of the tests and procedures which may be involved in pet physical examinations:

 Intestinal Parasite Screenings.
-It is very common for puppies and kittens to have intestinal parasite (commonly called worms).
-Even if the puppy or kitten has been de-wormed by the breeder, the infestation may not be completely cleared.
-Depending upon the age and source of new puppies and kittens, de-worming may need to be performed again.
-For dogs, most Heartworm preventative products do provide protection from re-infestation of some internal parasites, but not all.
-Since neither de-worming nor these preventative products are full-proof against all parasites, it’s important that dogs and cats are routinely screened, so they can be treated before becoming ill.
+It is very common for puppies and kittens to have intestinal parasites (commonly called worms).
+Even if the puppy or kitten has been dewormed by the breeder, the infestation may not be completely cleared.
+Depending upon the age and source of new puppies and kittens, deworming may have to be performed again.
+For dogs, most Heartworm preventative products do provide protection from reinfestation of some internal parasites, but not all.
+Since neither deworming nor these preventative products are perfect protection against all parasites, it’s important that dogs and cats are routinely screened, so that they can be treated before becoming ill.

-Physical examinations are recommended at least once a year.
-It’s also important that you communicate clearly about any changes in your pet’s health and behavior with your veterinarian, so as not to miss any warning signs.
+Physical examinations are recommended for all pets at least once per year.
+It’s also critical that you communicate clearly about any changes in your pet’s health and behavior with your veterinarian, so as not to miss any warning signs.
 The combination of this clear communication and annual checkups will ensure that your pet receives the best care available.
-We are more than happy to help you, please call us at 215-732-7321 to schedule an appointment or for assistance with any questions or concerns you may have.
+We are more than happy to help you, please call us at 215-732-7321 to schedule an appointment, or for assistance with any questions or concerns you may have.